Advanced Search

 • Available Online: 2025-11-15

-• Objective With the advancement of Post-Quantum Cryptography (PQC) standardization, the efficient implementation of Number Theoretic Transform (NTT) modules has become crucial for enhancing the performance of PQC algorithms.
-While existing research on high-radix NTT primarily focuses on optimizing in-place computation structures and achieving configurability, it often overlooks performance bottlenecks caused by complex memory access patterns and lacks dedicated optimizations for the specific parameters of PQC algorithms.
-To address these challenges, this paper proposes a high area-efficiency radix-4 NTT design with a Constant-Geometry (CG) structure.
-The solution implements targeted optimizations for the modular multiplication unit by analyzing the common characteristics of moduli and integrating multi-level operations, while optimizing memory allocation and address generation strategies to effectively reduce memory capacity and improve data access efficiency.
-This paper provides an efficient solution for implementing radix-4 CG NTT in out-of-place storage, achieving conflict-free memory access.
-Methods At the algorithmic level, the proposed radix-4 CG NTT/INTT employs a low-complexity design and eliminates the bit-reversal operation to reduce multiplication count and computation cycles, with a correspondingly redesigned twiddle factor access mechanism.
-Regarding the most time-consuming modular multiplication in the radix-4 butterfly unit, the critical path is effectively shortened by integrating the multiplication with the first-stage ${\text{K}} - {\text{RED}}$ reduction and simplifying the correction logic.
-Furthermore, to support three parameter configurations, a scalable modular multiplication scheme is proposed by analyzing common characteristics of different moduli.
-At the architectural level, a strategy is employed where two coefficients are concatenated and stored at the same memory address.
-By designing a data decomposition and reorganization scheme, the interaction between the memory and the dual-butterfly units is efficiently managed.
-To efficiently achieve conflict-free memory access, a cyclic memory space reuse strategy is employed, and read and write address generation schemes based on sequential and stepped access patterns are designed, significantly reducing the required memory capacity and the complexity of control logic.
-Results and Discussions Experimental results on Field Programmable Gate Arrays (FPGAs) demonstrate that the proposed NTT architecture achieves high operating frequencies and low resource consumption under three parameter configurations, while also significantly improving the Area-Time Product (ATP) compared to existing designs (Table 5).
-For the configuration with 256 terms and a modulus of 7681, it consumes 2397 slices, 4 BRAMs, and 16 DSPs, achieving an operating frequency of 363 MHz, resulting in at least a 56.4% improvement in ATP.
-For the configuration with 256 terms and a modulus of 8380417, it consumes 3760 slices, 6 BRAMs, and 16 DSPs, achieving an operating frequency of 338 MHz, resulting in at least a 69.8% improvement in ATP.
-For the configuration with 1024 terms and a modulus of 12289, it consumes 2379 slices, 4 BRAMs, and 16 DSPs, achieving an operating frequency of 357 MHz, resulting in at least a 50.3% improvement in ATP.
-Conclusions This paper proposes a high area-efficiency radix-4 NTT hardware architecture for lattice-based PQC algorithms.
-By employing a low-complexity radix-4 CG NTT/INTT and eliminating the bit-reversal operation, the latency is reduced.
-By analyzing the common characteristics of three specific moduli and merging partial computations, a scalable modular multiplication architecture based on ${\text{K}}{}^2 - {\text{RED}}$ reduction is designed.
-This paper tackles the challenges of storage space doubling and address generation complexity by efficiently reusing memory and designing address generation schemes based on sequential and stepped access patterns.
-Experimental results demonstrate that the proposed scheme significantly improves operating frequency and reduces resource consumption, resulting in lower ATP under three parameter configurations.
-However, this study only considers a dual-butterfly unit architecture.
-Future research should further explore architectural designs with higher degrees of parallelism to meet performance requirements for various application scenarios.
+• Objective The advancement of Post-Quantum Cryptography (PQC) standardization increases the demand for efficient Number Theoretic Transform (NTT) hardware modules.
+Existing high-radix NTT studies primarily optimize in-place computation and configurability, yet the performance is constrained by complex memory access behavior and a lack of designs tailored to the parameter characteristics of lattice-based schemes.
+To address these limitations, a high area-efficiency radix-4 NTT design with a Constant-Geometry (CG) structure is proposed.
+The modular multiplication unit is optimized through an analysis of common modulus properties and the integration of multi-level operations, while memory allocation and address-generation strategies are refined to reduce capacity requirements and improve data-access efficiency.
+The design supports out-of-place storage and achieves conflict-free memory access, providing an effective hardware solution for radix-4 CG NTT implementation.
+Methods At the algorithmic level, the proposed radix-4 CG NTT/INTT employs a low-complexity design and removes the bit-reversal step to reduce multiplication count and computation cycles, with a redesigned twiddle-factor access scheme.
+For the modular multiplication step, which is the most time-consuming stage in the radix-4 butterfly, the critical path is shortened by integrating the multiplication with the first-stage K−RED reduction and simplifying the correction logic.
+To support three parameter configurations, a scalable modular-multiplication method is developed through an analysis of the shared properties of the moduli.
+At the architectural level, two coefficients are concatenated and stored at the same memory address.
+A data-decomposition and reorganization scheme is designed to coordinate memory interaction with the dual-butterfly units efficiently.
+To achieve conflict-free memory access, a cyclic memory-reuse strategy is employed, and read and write address-generation schemes using sequential and stepped access patterns are designed, which reduces required memory capacity and lowers control-logic complexity.
+Results and Discussions Experimental results on Field Programmable Gate Arrays demonstrate that the proposed NTT architecture achieves high operating frequency and low resource consumption under three parameter configurations, together with notable improvement in the Area–Time Product (ATP) compared with existing designs (Table 1).
+For the configuration with 256 terms and a modulus of 7 681, the design uses 2 397 slices, 4 BRAMs, and 16 DSPs, achieves an operating frequency of 363 MHz, and yields at least a 56.4% improvement in ATP.
+For the configuration with 256 terms and a modulus of 8 380 417, it uses 3 760 slices, 6 BRAMs, and 16 DSPs, achieves an operating frequency of 338 MHz, and yields at least a 69.8% improvement in ATP.
+For the configuration with 1 024 terms and a modulus of 12 289, it uses 2 379 slices, 4 BRAMs, and 16 DSPs, achieves an operating frequency of 357 MHz, and yields at least a 50.3% improvement in ATP.
+Conclusions A high area-efficiency radix-4 NTT hardware architecture for lattice-based PQC is proposed.
+The use of a low-complexity radix-4 CG NTT/INTT and the removal of the bit-reversal step reduce latency.
+Through an analysis of shared characteristics among three moduli and the merging of partial computations, a scalable modular-multiplication architecture based on K²−RED reduction is designed.
+The challenges of increased storage requirements and complex address-generation logic are addressed by reusing memory efficiently and designing sequential and stepped address-generation schemes.
+Experimental results show that the proposed design increases operating frequency and reduces resource consumption, yielding lower ATP under all three parameter configurations.
+As the present work focuses on a dual-butterfly architecture, future research may examine higher-parallelism designs to meet broader performance requirements.

 • loading